Board of Directors

 Charmaine holds the role of Chief People Office.
 Prior to joining Oxford Health she was the HR Director at the Greater London Authority, the capital’s devolved governance body which supports the Mayor of London and London Assembly.

 Charmaine has worked across a range of organisations in the public sector, starting her career as a graduate trainee at the BBC where she qualified as an HR professional.
 She has held senior HR Director posts in central government in HM Revenue and Customs and Cabinet Office.
-Charmaine is also a voluntary Board member at Hightown Housing Association – a charitable housing body that works across the home counties to provide homes and support housing to the local community.
+Charmaine is also a Board member and Chair of the Remuneration and Nomination Committee at Hightown Housing Association.
+Hightown is a charitable housing body that works across the home counties to provide homes and supported housing to the local community.

 Charmaine holds a MSc in Organisational Behaviour from Birkbeck College and is a Fellow of the Chartered Institute of Personnel Development (CIPD).